Plumsail/documents-docs/source/flow/how-tos/documents/use-custom-fonts-with-html2pdf.rst

 Some fonts do not support foreign characters.
 Thus, to support a specific language you may need to add some specific font that supports the language.

-it is possible to generate PDFs with foreign languages, or languages that contain special characters such as £.
+It is possible to generate PDFs with foreign languages, or languages that contain special characters such as £.
 Convert HTML to PDF supports most of what is supported by UTF-8.
-However, you need to add the following line in the HTML head element
+However, you need to add the following line in the HTML head element:

 .. code-block::